oracle-livelabs/developer/oracle-ai-for-sustainable-dev/realtimespeechselectai/realtimespeechselectai.md

 ## Introduction

-This lab will show you how to use OCI Real-time Speech Transcription in conjunction with Oracle Database NL2SQL/Select AI to `narrate`, `chat`, `showsql`, and `runsql` based on realtime voice instructions.
+This lab will show you how to use OCI Real-time Speech Transcription in conjunction with Oracle AI Database NL2SQL/Select AI to `narrate`, `chat`, `showsql`, and `runsql` based on realtime voice instructions.

 ![Realtime Speech and Select AI App Output](images/UNgoal3health.png " ")